Lantah/Gravity/src/history/readme.md

 put="aws s3 cp {0} s3://history.stellar.org/{1}"
 ~~~~

-In this example, `stellar-core` will use the `curl` command to fetch history and
+In this example, `gramr` will use the `curl` command to fetch history and
 the `aws` utility to publish history.

 Records are generally XDR files ([RFC 4506](https://tools.ietf.org/html/rfc4506))